 OPEN EDITIONS, BOOKS, MERCHANDISE

-Visit my store to support my work!
-I sell small, open editions of my images, books, calendars, merchandise (tote bags, scarves...).
+Visit my shop to support my work!
+I sell prints, books, calendars, merchandise (tote bags, pillows...).
 They help me fund my non-profit work with shelters around the U.S.

 px3 2015 - 1st Place Fine Art